 Setup.
-Our experiments use three parties unless otherwise specified.
-Each party runs a Sharemind VM and a local Spark three-node Spark cluster.
-The Sharemind VMs have eight vCPUs (3.1 GHz) and 32 GB RAM, and run Debian Squeeze with Sharemind 2016.12 installed.
-The Spark VMs have 2 vCPUs (2.4 GHz) and 4 GB RAM; they run Ubuntu 14.04 with Spark 2.2 and Hadoop 2.6.
+Unless otherwise specified, we run our experiments with three parties; each party runs a four-node cluster that consists of three Spark VMs and one Sharemind VM.
+The Spark VMs have 2 vCPUs (2.4 GHz) and 4 GB RAM, and run Ubuntu 14.04 with Spark 2.2 and Hadoop 2.6.
+The Sharemind VM has 4 vCPUs (2.4 GHz) and 8 GB RAM, and runs Debian Squeeze and Sharemind 2016.12.

 Metrics.
 All our graphs increase the data size on the x-axis by five to eight orders of magnitude, and plot query runtime on the y-axis.
-Less is better in all graphs, and we use a \log{10} -scale x-axis to be able to show the scalability limits of different systems on the same graph.
+Less is better in all graphs, and we use a $\log{10}$ -scale x-axis to be able to show the scalability limits of different systems on the same graph.